Hilb3r7/hilb3r7.github.io/_writeups/htb/web/baby-breaking-grad.md

 ---
 layout: writeup
+show-avatar: false
+redirect_from: /walkthroughs/babybreakinggrad.html
+comments_id: 3
+logo: /assets/img/writeups/htb/web/baby-breaking-grad/babybreakinggrad_logo.png
 title: Baby Breaking Grad
-description: HTB writeup
+platform: HTB
-logo: /assets/img/writeups/babybreakinggrad_logo.png
-show-avatar: false
-permalink: /writeups/htb/web/babybreakinggrad.html
-OS: Web Challenge
+category: Web
 difficulty: Easy
 release: 18 Nov 2020
 creator: <a href="https://www.hackthebox.eu/home/users/profile/95">makelarisjr</a> & <a href="https://www.hackthebox.eu/home/users/profile/107">makelaris</a>
-cleared: 08 Jan 2021
 published: 2021 01 12
-comments_id: 3
-redirect_from: /walkthroughs/babybreakinggrad.html
-platform: "HTB"
-category: "Web"
 ---

 **Cliffs:** Analyze the web site source code, and see that user controlled input is being run through an evaluation function provided by the static-eval package.
 Look through the static-eval github repo and find a fix for a bug that is still present in the older version running on our website.
 Craft it so that we can execute system commands and get the output via error messages.